 Our graphics are all drawn in real time during the event, and we always invite audience feedback, changes, and additions to the graphics.

-As a way to summarize and wrap up the event, the graphic recorder can do a walkthrough of the graphics, highlighting any big themes or ideas that were heard, and invite further audience engagement with the graphics.
+As a way to summarize and wrap up the event, the graphic recorder also does a walkthrough of the graphics, highlighting any big themes or ideas that were heard, and invite further audience feedback on the graphics.

 We also include a round of edits on the graphics, such as adjustments to wording, additions, and changes to visuals.
 It’s important the graphics are accurate and represent the content well so you can use them in future engagements.

-For digital graphic recording, we provide a complimentary time-lapse video of the graphics being drawn (see this example).
+For digital graphic recording, we provide a complimentary time-lapse video of the graphics being drawn (see examples here, and here).

-Paper graphic recording is photographed in high-res on site.
+Paper graphic recordings are photographed in high-res on site.
 The posters are left with you and we provide digital versions of the graphics within 24-48 hours.

 Virtual Graphic Recording